six7/figma-assets-generator/README.md

-  "fileId": "YOUR_FILE_IDE", // required: file id where your icons document is stored "documentId": "123:456", // required: node of your icons document, e.g. "453:8089" "fileExtension": "svg", // optional: ["svg", "jpg", "png"], default: svg "output": "assets" // optional: folder where icons will be saved to, defaults to "icons" (cannot have subdirectories, see #17)
+  "fileId": "YOUR_FILE_IDE", // required: file id where your icons document is stored "documentId": "123:456", // required: node of your icons document, e.g. "453:8089" "fileExtension": "svg", // optional: ["svg", "jpg", "png"], default: svg "output": "assets/icons/svg" // optional: folder (relative path from working directory) where icons will be saved to, defaults to "assets", "scale": "1" // optional, values between 0.05 and 4 are possible, default: 1 }
-}
 ```